Beamstrahlung monitoring at SuperKEKB upgrade 2023: ML model description

 \section{ML model description}

 To obtain the results we again used an ML approach.
 There were two methods to process collected images.
-The first one featured a convolutional neural network (CNN) which used as input scaled to $240 \times 192$ pixels but otherwise unprocessed images, denoted as ``full images'' (FI).
-The second method featured a separate library \texttt{openCV}~\cite{opencv}, which was used to describe each image with an array of 768 parameters, denoted as a ``reduced image'' (RI).
-Then this array was fed to a NN.
-For most variables the FI method gives better results than the RI one, but it requires much more computational resources and time for training.
+The first one featured a convolutional neural network (CNN) which used scaled to $240 \times 192$ pixels but otherwise unprocessed images as input, denoted as ``full images'' (FI).
+The second method featured a separate library \texttt{openCV}~\cite{opencv}, which was used to describe each image with an array of 768 parameters, such as a position of the brightest pixel in each spectrum range, its brightness, shapes of the contour lines, average brightness of the areas outside the spot etc. These arrays are denoted as ``reduced images'' (RI), and they are used as input to a NN instead of the images themselves.
+For most variables the FI method gives better results than the RI, but it requires much more computational resources and time for training.

 We tried many different models for the FI method.
-We still continue this process.
-The default model for now consists of three convolutional layers, one fully connected layer and an output layer.
-The total number of neurons in this model is approx 11M.
+We still continue the process of refining the model.
+At the moment of writing the default model consists of six convolutional layers, combined in pairs followed followed by an average pooling layer, one fully connected layer and an output layer.
+The total number of neurons in this model is approximately 17M.
 The RI method uses a model with a single hidden fully connected layer.
-The total number of neurons in this model is approx 665K.
+The total number of neurons in this model is approximately 612K.
 The models were implemented using Keras~\cite{keras}, a high level abstraction library that works on top of the low level TensorFlow~\cite{tensorflow} compute engine.

-The data set used consists of about 130000 LABM and SuperKEKB measurements, which are split in about 90000 points for training, 25000 for validation, and 13000 for testing of the model, obtained over 23 days every eight seconds.
+The data set used consists of about 111000 LABM and SuperKEKB measurements, which are split into three subsets: about 80000 points (70\%) for training, 23000 (20\%) for validation, and 11000 (10\%) for testing of the model.
 These measurements are randomly shuffled before being used, meaning that there is no time correlation between successive points in the data set.